 Registration for this event is now closed.

 Registration fee includes attendance, course materials, and select meals.
 For the 2018 inaugural course, your fee also includes the AAPL CPI 260, a savings of $175.
 Fees do not include travel expenses (airfare, hotel accommodations, or lunch).
 Course fees are shown below.

-A $75 cancellation fee will be charged to all cancelled registrations.
+A $75 cancellation fee will be charged to all canceled registrations.
 Cancellations must be in writing and received via fax or email no later than 5 business days prior to the start of the course.
 No refunds or credits/transfers will be granted after this deadline.
 Participants who are “no shows” will not be granted a refund or credit/transfer of registration fees.
-Please submit cancellation requests to email@example.com or via fax to (202) 789-1899.
+Please submit cancellation requests to firstname.lastname@example.org or via fax to (202) 789-1899.